EricLBuehler/mistral.rs/docs/LLaVA.md

 The Rust API takes an image from the [image](https://docs.rs/image/latest/image/index.html) crate.

+## Interactive mode

 > [!NOTE]
-> The Idefics 2 vision model does not automatically add the image tokens.
+> In interactive mode, the LLaVA vision models do not automatically add the image token!
-> They should be added to messages manually, and are of the format `<image>`.
+> It should be added to messages manually, and is of the format `<image>`.

 ## HTTP server
 You can find this example [here](../examples/server/llava_next.py).